 In that case, you have to resend this message as a text via the way of enabling sending as SMS (Settings > Messages > Send as SMS).

-Reboot the iPhone is recommended if you have tried all checked all the settings listed above but still failed.
-Try to restart your iPhone and send messages in iMessage app.
+Reboot the iPhone is recommended if you have tried all the settings listed above.
+Try to restart your iPhone and then send iMessages in Message app.

 Reboot iPhone 8/7/6/5: Keep holding the top (or Side) button for 3 seconds and click "slide to power off" to turn off iPhone, then click Top (or Side) button to turn on until you see the white Apple logo.